Contouring and highlighting is a Hollywood-beauty secret that have gained popularity with the masses.

 After getting a highlighter product, it’s time to get the “de-highlighter” product, in other words the exact opposite – while the highlighter is meant to highlight the skin, this product is meant to deepen and shade the skin.
 While there are many products – some made for contouring – I find the most natural looking are bronzers.
 Here are my top picks:

 - Kevin Aucoin The Sculpting Powder.
 This product is a favorite for contouring and it’s no surprise why – great product (very fine, so goes on lightly and natural) and it doesn’t look orange.
-Buy it internationally at Barneys and Amazon.com.
+Available at Amazon.

 - Benefit Hoola Bronzer.
 Again, one of the best bronzers made, and one of my favorite as well. it’s the perfect shade: it’s a standard brown that’s not too muddy and not too orangey either (bronzer pet peeves!).
-You can buy it at Sephora.com (USA), ULTA (USA) or internationally at John Lewis, Debenhams and Amazon.com.
+Available at Sephora, John Lewis or Amazon.

 3. Contoured Angle Brush